 The Bankrate promise

-As my regular readers may know, there are five FICO factors that make up a credit score.
-These are payment history at 35 percent, credit utilization at 30 percent, credit history at 15 percent, credit mix at 10 percent and new credit at 10 percent.
+As my regular readers may know, there are five factors that make up a FICO credit score: Payment history (35 percent), credit utilization (30 percent), credit history (15 percent), credit mix (10 percent) and new credit (10 percent).

 Let’s look a little closer at that last item, new credit, and examine what it means for your credit score.
 Just as a reminder, VantageScore also considers inquiries under the “new accounts” category and counts them as “less influential” in determining your score.